dstackai/dstack/docs/tutorials/wandb.md

 </div>

-Run it locally to see if it works:
+Run it to see if it works:

 <div class="termy">